sholtomaud/robo/README.md

 - [ ] Provide source files & test source files

 ## Constraints
 * The toy robot must not fall off the table during movement.
-This also includes the initial placement of the toy robot.
+* This also includes the initial placement of the toy robot.
 * Any move that would cause the robot to fall must be ignored.

+### POSITION

+The origin (0,0) can be considered to be the SOUTH WEST most corner

 ### COMMANDS
 - [x] PLACE X,Y,F